AradhyaStuti/NexusMeet-Encrypted-Real-Time-Communication-Platform/README.md

 the server tries to spin up mediasoup workers on start (one per CPU core, max 4). if it works, each room gets its own Router — participants send one stream up, the server forwards it to everyone else.

-**simulcast:** video producers send 3 spatial layers (100kbps quarter-res, 300kbps half-res, 900kbps full-res). the SFU exposes a `set-consumer-layers` event so consumers can request a specific quality level. the plumbing is there — adaptive bandwidth-based switching (auto-downgrade for slow connections) is not yet implemented on the client side.
+**simulcast:** video producers send 3 spatial layers (100kbps quarter-res, 300kbps half-res, 900kbps full-res). the SFU exposes a `set-consumer-layers` event and the frontend automatically switches layers based on `useNetworkQuality` — good network gets full-res (layer 2), fair gets half-res (layer 1), poor gets quarter-res (layer 0).
+Worker creation has a 10-second timeout so startup never hangs if mediasoup is unresponsive.

 if mediasoup fails (wrong platform, no UDP ports, whatever), it falls back to P2P. the frontend hits `/api/v1/sfu-status` before joining and picks the right mode. so it never breaks — worst case you get the old P2P behavior.